 As a parent, it’s important to always offer different choices for your child to eat and to set a good example of healthy eating.
 Offer your child new textures, colors and tastes to keep food appealing and fun.

 Your job is to decide what foods are offered and when and where they are eaten.
 Plan regular meals and snacks and make sure to give your child enough time to eat.
-Let your child decide which of the foods offered he or she will eat and how much to eat.
+Let your child decide which of the foods offered they will eat and how much to eat.

 “Day-to-day and meal-to-meal appetite changes are normal, so try not to get too hung up on that,” says Hyland.
 “It’s important that you don’t make your child clean his or her plate at every meal.
 What’s most important is to offer food on a schedule and try to stick to that.”